Tokyo

 Ayako Someya

 Born in Tokyo in 1981, Ayako Someya obtained a degree in English language and literature from Seitoku University before embarking on the study of classical calligraphy in 2007.
 After participating in Zero Art, a 2014 group exhibition at hpgrp New York featuring works by Japanese artists, Someya was involved in producing a catalogue raisonné on Inoue Yūichi, an experience that both taught her to view calligraphy as art and marked the beginning of her creative career.
-Ayako Someya’s artworks were exhibited at Art Shodo Tokyo 2018, an exhibition organized by contemporary artist Hisashi Yamamoto in Mitaka (Tokyo).
 They were also exhibited at Calligraphy as Art, a group exhibition held at Tokyo Gallery+BTAP that included Yūichi Sakamaki and Tomoko Kitada.
 In 2023, Someya held her first solo exhibition, As if to Breathe, at Tokyo Gallery.

 Learn More